apache/ignite/modules/platforms/python/docs/examples.rst

 (`OSError` or `SocketError`), but keeps its constructor's parameters intact and tries to reconnect transparently.

-When there's no way for :class:`~pyignite.client.Client` to reconnect, it raises a special :class:`~pyignite.exceptions.ReconnectError` exception.
+When :class:`~pyignite.client.Client` detects that all nodes in the list are failed without the possibility of restoring connection, it raises a special :class:`~pyignite.exceptions.ReconnectError` exception.

-The following example features a simple node list traversal failover mechanism.
 Gather 3 Ignite nodes on `localhost` into one cluster and run:

 .. literalinclude:: ../examples/failover.py
   :language: python
-  :lines: 16-49
+  :lines: 16-51

 Then try shutting down and restarting nodes, and see what happens.

 .. literalinclude:: ../examples/failover.py
   :language: python
-  :lines: 51-61
+  :lines: 53-65

 Client reconnection do not require an explicit user action, like calling a special method or resetting a parameter.
-Note, however, that reconnection is lazy: it happens only if (and when) it is needed.
-In this example, the automatic reconnection happens, when the script checks upon the last saved value:

 .. literalinclude:: ../examples/failover.py
   :language: python